 The gas did not spare any soul, killing mercilessly anyone and everyone in the vicinity.
 Hundred thousands of people suffered ruthlessly.
 Thousands were dead and many affected by the exposure to gas as it harmed their internal organs like, lungs, brain, heart and eyes.
 The pregnant women who came in contact with the gas gave birth to babies who suffered from strange health and anatomical problems.
 Man and animal alike mourned for the devastation that happened.

-Though the gas plant was closed by the Indian Government immediately after this accident, it did not help much in reducing the misery of the localites of Bhopal.
+Though the gas plant was closed by the Indian Government immediately after this accident, it did not help much in reducing the misery of the localities of Bhopal.
 Despite the introduction of several healthcare relief measures, only a few actually worked.
 Different types of financial and health care help came from different countries.
 The Indian Government asked a compensation of 30 million dollars to from the Union Carbide Corporation (now Dow Chemicals) to clean the contaminated, but Dow Chemicals refused.
-It can become the cause of second big crisis for this and save many precious lives who are suffering for the last 30 years.
+It can become the cause of the second big crisis for this and save many precious lives who are suffering for the last 30 years.

 As for the judicial action, UCC chairman Warren Anderson was arrested immediately as he came to India after the disaster.
-He was put under house arrest by Madhya Pradesh police but was given a bail just after 6 hours, and was flown out of country in a government plane allegedly on the orders of the then Chief Minister of the state.
+He was put under house arrest by Madhya Pradesh police but was given bail just after 6 hours, and was flown out of the country in a government plane allegedly on the orders of the then Chief Minister of the state.
 Later in 1991, Warren Anderson was charged with manslaughter by a local court of Bhopal & he was declared a “fugitive”.
-After exact one year, the chief judicial magistrate of Bhopal and seven other employees of UCC were convicted with charges of death by negligence in 2010 by an Indian court.
+After exactly one year, the chief judicial magistrate of Bhopal and seven other employees of UCC were convicted with charges of death by negligence in 2010 by an Indian court.
 They were awarded imprisonment of two years each, but all of them got out on bail shortly.
 The victims of Bhopal gas tragedy said that verdict was too little, too late.

 After 30 long years of the black night in the history of Bhopal, nothing seems to change till date.
 The flash of the memories reflected in the dewy eyes of the elderly is still looking for an answer to the disaster that struck them.
 The disabled babies that take birth in the city hospital cry for a safer environment and cleaner air to breathe.

-This disaster did not occurred just on that night of December 3, 1984; it also gave most of the people a slow death as they suffered the loss of their own body parts, closer ones and the ghost of that night still keeps scaring them as they keep hoping for good compensation and justice in the right manner.
+This disaster did not occur just on that night of December 3, 1984; it also gave most of the people a slow death as they suffered the loss of their own body parts, closer ones and the ghost of that night still keeps scaring them as they keep hoping for good compensation and justice in the right manner.